 A critical feature for enterprise devices, finally IT admins will be able to defer as well as enforce OS and other software updates for 90 days.
-IT admins can also remove the software update catalog from the device and disable flag command for major updates.
+IT admins can also remove the software update catalog from the device and disable the flag command for major updates.

 Enhanced management and security

-On Big Sur devices, the Lights Out Management for Mac Pro feature will enable the IT admins to push the new Lights Out Management payload from the MDM to start up, reboot or shut down the mas devices remotely.
+On Big Sur devices, the Lights Out Management for Mac Pro feature will enable the IT admins to push the new Lights Out Management payload from the MDM to start up, reboot, or shut down the mas devices remotely.

-For enabling rapid content access across the entire network, the content caching feature will help in speeding up the downloads of apps, books and other content files across the enterprise network.
+For enabling rapid content access across the entire network, the content caching feature will help in speeding up the downloads of apps, books, and other content files across the enterprise network.
 This will come especially handy for setting up wiped devices.
 For supervised mac devices, Bootstrap Tokens can be pushed via the MDM to grant a SecureToken without creating any specialized workflows.

-Apple has also added capability to prevent Accidental Profile Installation from downloaded profiles and silent profile installation from the command line.
+Apple has also added the capability to prevent Accidental Profile Installation from downloaded profiles and silent profile installation from the command line.

 New changes to the network setup now prevent standard users from accessing network settings.
 IT admins get full control over network connections whereas users can only check connection status, turn Wi-Fi power on or off or change the Wi-Fi access point.